-- 100. There, another talc defendant, American International Industries ("AII"), was able to uncover critical evidence regarding Case #9 from the Moline Article: Betty Whitley Bell (a.k.a.
-"Ms. D"). - 101.
-Ms. Bell worked most of her career as a hairdresser.
+- 100. Ms. Bell worked most of her career as a hairdresser.
 She alleged using "Clubman" brand talc powder for over thirty years, beginning in the 1970s.
 She was diagnosed with mesothelioma in July 2015.
 Ex.
-B, Bell Opinion at 2. - 102.
+B, Bell Opinion at 2. - 101.
 Ms. Bell filed workers' compensation claims with the North Carolina Industrial Commission in September 2015, asserting, under criminal penalty for false statements, that she was exposed to asbestos during prior employment with two textile employers-Hoechst Celanese Corporation and Pillowtex Corporation.
 Ms. Bell's worker's compensation claims were eventually dismissed without prejudice.
 Ex.
-B, Bell Opinion at 2. - 103.
-Ms. Bell filed a lawsuit21 in February 2017, arguing that exposure to asbestos in Clubman talc powder-not from her prior employment with textile manufacturers-caused her mesothelioma: Bell v.
+B, Bell Opinion at 2. - 102.
+Ms. Bell filed a lawsuit19 in February 2017, arguing that exposure to asbestos in Clubman talc powder-not from her prior employment with textile manufacturers-caused her mesothelioma: Bell v.
 Am.
-Int'l Indus., No. 17-cv-111 (M.D.N.C).22 - 104.
+Int'l Indus., No. 17-cv-111 $(M.D.N.C)^{20}$ - 103.
 Ms. Bell's workers' compensation claims were discussed at her deposition and included on Dr. Moline's list of materials reviewed in her 2016 expert report in Ms. Bell's case.
 That means Dr. Moline knew or recklessly ignored available information at the time she wrote and published the Article.
 Indeed, the Article itself states: "Data gathered for all 33 patients were gathered from each individual's medical records and sworn testimony (deposition transcripts) of individuals."
 Ex.
 A, Moline Article at 11.

-21 Ms. Bell passed away in June 2017.
+19 Ms. Bell passed away in June 2017.
 The executor of her estate, Lloyd Bell, was substituted as Plaintiff in this action after Ms. Bell passed.

-22 Attempting to hide or ignore asbestos trust claims is nothing new in cosmetic talc litigation.
+20 Attempting to hide or ignore asbestos trust claims is nothing new in cosmetic talc litigation.
 In one matter with LTL, the plaintiffs' law firm Weitz & Luxenberg (a firm that has retained Dr. Moline 30 times in cosmetic talc cases against LTL) failed to turn over asbestos trust claims that they prepared themselves and were legally obligated to provide.

-- 105. Because the facts of Ms. Bell's case paralleled the description of Ms. D in Dr. Moline's congressional testimony, defendant AII-who had purchased the Clubman brand in the late 1980s-suspected that Ms. Bell was one of the 33 anonymous individuals included in the Article.
+- 104. Because the facts of Ms. Bell's case paralleled the description of Ms. D in Dr. Moline's congressional testimony, defendant AII-which had purchased the Clubman brand in the late 1980s-suspected that Ms. Bell was one of the 33 anonymous individuals included in the Article.
 Ex.
-B, Bell Opinion at 4. - 106.
+B, Bell Opinion at 4. - 105.
 In a deposition for a different mesothelioma case, AII asked Dr. Moline for specific information about the 33 individuals from the Article.
 As she did in the LTL cases, Dr. Moline declined to answer, claiming confidentiality concerns.
 Ex.
-B, Bell Opinion at 4. - 107.
+B, Bell Opinion at 4. - 106.
 Instead, the plaintiff's counsel advised AII that if it was determined to continue seeking information regarding the 33 individuals, it would have to subpoena Northwell Health (Dr. Moline's employer).
 When AII did so, plaintiff's counsel moved to quash the subpoena.
 Ex.
-B, Bell Opinion at 4-5. - 108.
+B, Bell Opinion at 4-5. - 107.
 But AII persisted.
 And after AII provided Northwell with a HIPAA authorization form signed by the plaintiff, Northwell produced a single five-page document.
 The document is a spreadsheet containing information on each of the 33 individuals studied in the Article.
 Importantly, the entire document is redacted except for the row headings and the column listing Ms. Bell's information, which identified her as Case #9.
 Ex.
 B, Bell Opinion at 5: